-Most status updates do not fail because they are missing information.
+Most project status updates do not fail because they are long.

-They fail because they hide the useful part inside too much information.
+They fail because the useful parts are buried.

 What changed?